Niger’s Junta Gives French Ambassador 48 Hours To Leave Country | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 The military rulers who seized control in Niamey on July 26 have given the French ambassador 48 hours to leave Niger, the country’s minister of foreign affairs said in a statement Friday.

-French military are allegedly trying to destabilise Niger by releasing detained “terrorists” and violating airspace restrictions.
+French military are allegedly trying to destabilize Niger by releasing arrested “terrorists” and violating airspace restrictions.

-According to Abdramane, “French forces are orchestrating a real plan to destabilise our nation.”
+According to Abdramane, “French forces are orchestrating a real plan to destabilize our nation.”

-Channels TV report that, Additionally, the sub-regional organisation has not declared war on the people of the Niger Republic and has no plans to attack the nation, according to the president of the ECOWAS Commission.
+Similarly, The Nigerian junta, which took control on July 26 as a result of a military coup, has forged a military alliance with Burkina Faso and Mali, two nearby nations.

-For the avoidance of doubt, allow me to emphasise unambiguously that ECOWAS has neither declared war on the people of Niger nor is there a plot, as it is being claimed, to ‘invade’ the nation.
+According to the Nigerian Tribune Online paper, the leaders of Burkina Faso and Mali also overthrew their governments.

 )